okada-shun/hako-finance/docs/Theory.md

 Hako Finance system has two components, Hako and Member.

 Hako is a smart contract, and has one's own contract address.
 Member is the address to join Hako.
 They join Hako, deposit their hako-token to Hako.
 At this time, Hako gives IOU to the members as a replacement for deposited token.
 This IOU's name is "credit to Hako".
-By using this credit, members can do some transactions with the other members.
+By using this credit, members can do some transactions with other members.

 I have to explain the theory of this system in more detail.